Multiple Majorana bound states and their resilience against disorder in planar Josephson junctions: Results

 Fabricating ultra-clean quantum devices remains a formidable challenge in experimental physics.
 To explore the robustness of the multiple MBS that we uncover here against disorder, we introduce non-magnetic disorder in our theoretical model for the planar JJs, described by the Hamiltonian ${\cal H}_{\rm dis}=\sum_{i, \sigma}\mu_i c^\dagger_{i\sigma}c_{i\sigma}$, where $\mu_i$ is the local chemical potential accounting for the non-magnetic disorder, controlled by two parameters---disorder strength ($W_s$) and disorder concentration ($W_c$).
 This approach allows us to assess how such disorder impacts the stability of the topological superconducting phases and properties of the MBS.
 For this analysis, we compute the local density of states (LDOS) for the zero-energy states localized near the end of the metallic channel, using Bogoliubov-de Gennes quasiparticle amplitudes, using the relation

-We study the behaviour of the MBS in the first topological regime shown in Fig.~\ref{fig:2}(a) and the two pairs of zero-energy MBS in the second topological regime shown in Fig.~\ref{fig:A2}(a).
+We study the behaviour of the MBS in the first topological regime shown in Fig.~\ref{fig:2}(a) and the two pairs of zero-energy MBS in the second topological regime shown in Fig.~\ref{fig:A3}(a).
 Fig.~\ref{fig:5}(a)-(d) show the LDOS profiles at $\mu = $ 0.4 meV with the disordered sites shown by red points, in the first topological regime shown in Fig.~\ref{fig:2}(a).
 The disorder strength in Fig.~\ref{fig:5}(a) and (b) is $W_s\!=\!0.5t$ while in Fig.~\ref{fig:5}(c) and (d) is $W_s\!=\!t$, where $t$ is the hopping energy of the electrons.
 The disorder concentration in Fig.~\ref{fig:5}(a) and (c) is $W_c\!=\!1\%$ while in Fig.~\ref{fig:5}(b) and (d) is $W_c\!=\!3\%$.
 The LDOS profiles in Fig.~\ref{fig:5}(b) and (d) depict that the disorder of appropriate strength and concentration can distort the MBS or push the MBS away from the metallic channel.
 The site-resolved density of states plots on the right column of Fig.~\ref{fig:5}(a)-(d), obtained at a site near the left end of the middle metallic channel, shown by the orange circle in Fig.~\ref{fig:5}(a)-(d), show that, despite the disortion in the localization of the MBS, the zero-energy MBS remain robust and protected by an energy gap.
 The results also indicate that when the disorder strength $W_s$ is increased, by keeping the disorder concentration $W_c$ fixed, the energy gap which protects the zero-energy MBS decreases.
 By continuing to increase $W_s$ and $W_c$, we find that there are critical values of these numbers below which the MBS in the first topological regime remain robust against disorder.
-We also explore the effects of random disorder on the localization of the MBS in the second topological regime, in which the second pair of MBS can be brought to zero energy by tuning $\varphi$ as shown Fig.~\ref{fig:A2}(a).
-Fig.~\ref{fig:6}(a)-(d), in the left column, show the LDOS profiles at $\mu \!=\!-0.2~$meV, $B \!=\!
-1.5~$T and $\varphi \! \simeq \!1.27 \pi$.
-The disorder strength in Fig.~\ref{fig:6}(a) and (b) is $W_s \!=\!0.5t$, while in Fig.~\ref{fig:5}(c) and (d) it is $W_s \!=\!t$.
-The disorder concentration in Fig.~\ref{fig:6}(a) and (c) is $W_c \!=\!0.5\%$ while in Fig.~\ref{fig:6}(b) and (d) is $W_c \!=\!1\%$.
+We compared the above results with the stripe geometry (Appendix I) and found that the planar JJ geometry is more robust against disorder than the stripe geometry with the same $W_s$ and $W_c$.
+We attribute this enhanced resilience to the distinct localization characteristics of the MBS in each system.
+In the planar JJ, the MBS are sharply localized at the ends of the narrow metallic channel, whereas in the stripe geometry, their wavefunctions are spatially extended across nearly the entire stripe width.
+Consequently, the compactly localized MBS in the planar JJ are less susceptible to random potential fluctuations.
+Our finding in narrow-lead planar JJ is consistent with recent studies on disorder effects in related systems, including a focused comparison between Majorana wires and wide-lead Josephson junctions~\cite{Paudel_2025}.